stephenmg12/yapeal/lib/Yapeal/docs/CodingStyle.md

 have come up with their own styling guides and wrote them up for others to use but finally a group which includes members from multiple projects as well as others interested programmers have come up with a couple of new standards.
-They come from [Php-Fig].
+They come from [Php-Fig][1].
 Like most standards from php-fig IMHO they are well thought out and usable.

 ## PSR-1/PSR-2 ##